Fast, Differentiable, GPU-Accelerated Ray Tracing for Multiple Diffraction and Reflection Paths: Related Work

 \section{Related Work}

-The fundamental principle underlying ray path determination in free-space is Fermat's principle, which states that electromagnetic waves propagate along paths of minimal length.
-For scenarios involving multiple interactions with scattering objects, this naturally leads to a minimization problem whose objective is to find the path of shortest length between the source and observation points.
+The fundamental principle underlying ray path determination in free-space is Fermat's principle.
+For scenarios involving multiple interactions with planar scattering objects, such as planar reflectors and straight edges, the stationary path strictly corresponds to the global minimum of the total length.
+This naturally leads to a minimization problem whose objective is to find the shortest path between the source and observation points.

 Carluccio and Albani~\cite{carluccioEfficientRayTracing2008} presented important work on efficient ray tracing for multiple straight wedge diffraction.
 Their approach formulates the ray tracing problem as the minimization of the total path length, leveraging the strict convexity of the cost function to guarantee a unique global minimum.
 The authors used a modified Newton search algorithm with near-quadratic convergence, achieving remarkable computational efficiency for scenarios involving only diffraction interactions.
 However, their method is specifically designed for edge diffraction and does not address mixed reflection-diffraction scenarios.